alabut/alabut.github.io/writing/designsprint7.md

 SOMETHING SOMETHING ABOUT HOW I CAN SEE THAT BEING AGILE-LIKE IS PROBABLY ENGINEERING-FRIENDLY, GIVEN THE STRUCTURED AND STRICTLY TIMEBOXED NATURE OF THE FORMAT, WHICH MEANS IT SHOULD ALSO BE PALATABLE/COMPREHENSIBLE/APPROACHABLE TO PMS AND STAKEHOLDERS USED TO WORKING WITH AGILE TEAMS.

+OR TALK ABOUT STARTUPS AND THE GV ORIGIN IN TALKING TO STARTUPS?

 OR SOME SUCH SHIT.
 THIS SECTION IS JUST A TAD TOO SHORT.

-### 2.1.1 Clear Upsides
+## 3. Reception

+### 3.1 Loved By Many

-It’s easy to see why the practice has such widespread appeal.
+Design sprints have clear upsides and it’s easy to see why the practice has such widespread appeal.
 It’s simple to learn, emphasizes collaboration, and uses testable prototypes to shortcut engineering overhead, all within a specific timeframe.

 INSERT SOMETHING ABOUT USER RESEARCH BEING BULLSHIT AND HOW SPRINTS FOCUS ON ROUGH SKETCHES AND TESTABLE PROTOTYPES, WHICH IS GREAT.
 ALSO SAY "DESIGN THINKING" IS DOODLING NONSENSE.